-The City's Systematic Local Roadway Safety Plan (2020) analyzed transportation safety, roadway improvements were identified to reduce collision, and a vision and goals for transportation safety were established.
+The City's Systematic Local Roadway Safety Plan (2020) analyzed transportation safety, roadway improvements were identified to reduce collisions, and a vision and goals for transportation safety were established.
 Based on an annualized collision severity score, the top 20 high risk corridors and intersections in Fresno were determined, and none were in the Plan Area.
 There were half mile segments and intersections in the Plan Area that scored high for vehicle crash severity.
 The Safety Plan also provides a summary of prioritized systematic treatments and proposed countermeasures that could be useful to refer to for improvements in the Plan Area.
 Of the measures provided, the following pertain to traffic calming and pedestrian and bike safety:

-- Road diet (reduce travel lanes from 4 to 3 and add a two-way left-turn and bike lanes). - Install high-visibility crosswalk markings. - Install raised medians (refuge islands).
+- Road diet (reduce travel lanes from 4 to 3 and add a two-way left-turn and bike lanes). - Install high-visibility crosswalk markings. - Install raised medians (refuge islands). - Install pedestrian crossings at uncontrolled locations (signs and markings only). - Install advanced yield signs. - Install intersection lighting.